shanalikhan/code-settings-sync/PULL_REQUEST_TEMPLATE.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] I have read the [contribution](https://github.com/shanalikhan/code-settings-sync/blob/master/CONTRIBUTING.md#setup-extension-locally) guidelines.
-- [ ] My change requires a change to the documentation and Github Wiki.
+- [ ] My change requires a change to the documentation and GitHub Wiki.
 - [ ] I have updated the documentation and Wiki accordingly.